Career As a "Company Secretary"

 • This is the identification for the first/lowest/starting level of the CS course conducted by the ICSI.

-• This is the lowest level at which a student can start pursuing the CS, i.e., Company Secretaries course.
+• This is the lowest level at which a student can pursue the CS, i.e., the Company Secretaries course.

-Duration of Foundation Course is 8 months.
-Students are required to pass the Foundation examination within 3 years from the date of their admission.
-Candidates who have passed senior secondary (10+2) can apply for foundation course.
+The duration of the Foundation Course is eight months.
+Students are required to pass the Foundation examination within three years from the date of their admission.
+Candidates who have passed senior secondary (10+2) can apply for the foundation course.
 Registration for the foundation course is open throughout the year.
 The exams for the foundation course are held in December and June.
-To appear for the exams in December candidate should apply for the exam before the previous march.
-Similarly, to appear for the June exam, the candidate should apply before the previous September. i.e., the Registration for each examination should be done at least nine months before the month in which the examination is held.
+Candidates should apply before March to appear for the December exams.
+Similarly, the candidate should apply before the last September to appear for the June exam. i.e., the Registration for each examination should be done at least nine months before the month in which the test is held.

-Since the main examinations are conducted once every six months only, the actual time gap between registration and appearing at the main examination may be more than 8 months.
+Since the main examinations are conducted once every six months, the actual time gap between Registration and appearing at the main examination may be more than eight months.

 Subjects: